DerBrunoIR/PostHTML-build/README.md

 # PostHTML-static

-Template repository for building static websites with minimal effort.
+This template repository contains scripts and config files for building HTML from a source tree of modular HTML files and serving the resulting HTML files via an Nginx docker container.

 **Features**:
 - File System Routing,